mimvoid/neocities-site/src/content/fonts/collections/faux-monospace/index.md

 ## Texture Healing Fonts

-The title is a bit of a lie, not all of the fonts here will be "faux monospace".
+The title is a bit of a lie, not all of the fonts here are "faux monospace".
 The following are true monospace fonts, but employ a special feature called [**texture healing**](https://github.com/githubnext/monaspace/blob/main/docs/Texture%20Healing.md)!
 Basically, the font lets some glyphs take up more space within their cell, while the surrounding letters are made narrower so they don't look too cramped.
-Unlike "faux monospace" fonts, you can still use these in the terminal, but it may or may not support texture healing.
+Unlike "faux monospace" fonts, you can still use these in the terminal, but which may or may not support texture healing.

 ### Monaspace